AlonsoAliaga/AlonsoLib/README.md

 Plugin with required classes and library for some of my plugins.\
 \
 **This plugin does NOT do anything by itself.**\
-The plugin contains required classes for some of my plugins.\
+The plugin contains required classes for some of my plugins.

+:warning: **Install it only if the plugin requires it for additional features.**

 ## Included libraries:
 - [adventure-bukkit-plataform](https://github.com/KyoriPowered/adventure-platform)

-\
-**Install it only if the plugin requires it for additional features.**
 ## Resources
 - [Spigot resource (Not released)](https://github.com/AlonsoAliaga/AlonsoLib/)
 - [Download](https://github.com/AlonsoAliaga/AlonsoLib/releases)